josephcslater/Python-Resources/README.rst

 ================

 Curated Python resources.
 Focusing on useful-but-obscure.
-Obscure meaning gems that can be harder to find.
+Obscure means gems that can be harder to find.

 Jupyter
 -------